nandresthio/bifiEBBbenchmarks/README.md

 ## Description

 This code implements test functions for Bi-Fidelity Expensive Black-Box problems.
 These problems have a high- and low-fidelity source of information denoted $f_h$ and $f_l$ respectively, which are used to either accurately model or to optimise the high-fidelity source.
 This repository provides implementations of a vast set of functions pairs $(f_h,f_l)$, implemented as derived classes of the class `BiFidelityFunction`.
 This C++ contains the functions `evaluate` and `evaluateLow` which return the objective function value of $f_h$ and $f_l$ respectively.
 The function `processFunctionName` is provided for ease, which takes the name of an instance as a string and returns an instanciated class of the relevant instance.
 The names of the instances implemented so far are given in the folder `data/availableFunctions`.
-The files `literatureBiSourceDimN.txt` contain the implemented literature instances of dimension $N$, the file `literature `.
+The files `literatureBiSourceDimN.txt` contain the implemented literature instances of dimension $N$, the file `literatureSingleSourceAll.txt` provides the function names derived from unique high-fidelity functions, and the file`disturbanceFunctions.txt` contains the instances defined using the instance generating procedure for which features are available.
 For an example on how to instanciate a BiFidelityFunction class, relying on already optimised sampling plans, and querying a function pair for high and low fidelity functions, look at the `cpp_code/main.cpp` file.
+A python interface is also provided in `pythonUsage.ipynb` (which can be opened with a Jupyter notebook) for examples on how to use the implemented instances in a python script.
+Note the code needs to first be compiled as detailed below.

 ### Instances